divergencymcr/divergencymcr.github.io/current/event/index.md

 **Double Bill, 8.30pm. £6/3**
 Chanje Kunda | *Superposition*
 Cheryl Martin | *Who Wants to Live Forever (extract)*

+From the earth beneath our feet to the stars in our skies, an evening of emerging works by a group of artists as diverse as their subject matter…<br>Quantum mechanics, homelessness, food and sex brought together in a series of tabletop performances, installations and sit-down shows.

 #### Venue + Booking Details for Installation
 Date: Thursday 6 October 2016, 6-8.30pm